 The above distribution map is from Plants of the World Online. and includes the infraspecific species.
 Areas in green are where they are native and purple is where they have been introduced.
-The map on the USDA Plants Database for the United States and Canada is the same.
+The map on the USDA Plants Database for the United States and Canada for the species is the same.
 The USDA still lists the species as Polygonum persicaria (which is a synonym of Persicaria maculosa).

 Out of seven species of Persicaria on the farm, there are fewer P. maculosa than any.
 When I started photographing the Persicaria species to make proper identification in 2019, I noticed their numbers had dropped to just a small colony in front of the Mulberry trees in the front pasture.
 I had taken photos since 2013 that are labeled Persicaria maculosa, but I didn’t know as much about their characteristics then so they may have been P. longiseta instead (they rank #2 in population).

 Racemes of flowers are normally around 1 1/2″ long (more or less) sometimes with small “auxiliary” racemes at the upper leaf nodes and even possibly lower nodes as well.
 Their small flowers include 5-6 sepals and usually six stamens, and no petals.
 Flower color is usually shades of pink but can be reddish, greenish-white, or purple even on the same raceme.
 Flowers are shy, so if you see a few open you are lucky.
 Persicaria maculosa flowers do not have cilia (hairs) like P. longiseta, nor do they have “punctate glandular dots” like P. hydropiper and P. punctata.
 So, if you see hair on the raceme or glandular dots on the flowers, you do not have P. maculosa.